6. Project Models to Multiple Scenarios

 list.files(out_dir_current)

-the paths to the variables for each scenario, the function also verifies
+to storing the paths to the variables for each scenario, the function

-if all variables used to fit the final models are available across all
+also verifies if all variables used to fit the final models are

-scenarios.
-To perform this check, you need to provide either the
+available across all scenarios.
+To perform this check, you need to

-object you intend to use for projection or
+provide either the fitted_models object you intend to use

-simply the variable names.
-We strongly suggest using the
+for projection or simply the variable names.
+We strongly suggest using

 We also need to define the root directory containing the scenarios for projection (present, past, and/or future), along with additional information regarding time periods, SSPs, and GCMs.